 Thyme provides versatile flavor, making it a key ingredient in every cuisine around the world.

 Pot fresh thyme in a fast-draining soil mix to get rid of the excess water, then place it in a sunny window of your house.
 Water the plant when the surface of the soil is dry.

 More than just a garnish in any cuisine, parsley also adds bright color and flavor to any salads, soups, and sauces.

 You can start parsley from herb seeds.
 Grow it in a deep pot with rich and organic potting soil and provide strong sunlight and full sun water when you have dry soil.

 The needled leaves of Rosemary is a must for pork, chicken, soups, olive oil, and potatoes.
 It adds the best flavor to cream and tomato sauces too.

 Start with a cutting of rosemary and keep the pot in a moist, soilless mix until it roots.
 It grows best in a south-facing window.

 Keep the soil moist and give them moderately to strong or direct sunlight.
 Grow lights are a great idea to get as much light as you need.
 Just know that mint will take over any area, so if you plant it with your other favorite plants or herbs, it will take over and overrun the others.

-You might like this, too: Indoor Gardening Ideas For Vegetables And Herbs!
+You might like: Indoor Gardening Ideas For Vegetables And Herbs!
 No Backyard, No Problem!

 Tips When Maintaining An Indoor Herb Garden

 Find The Best Spot

 To grow herbs indoors, they need as much natural light as possible.
 Place the pots in a sunny spot near a window where herbs can get at least six hours of sunlight every day.
 Windows that face south or southwest are the best spots for your small plants to get enough sunlight.

 If you are not sure whether which spot gives enough sunlight, you can try this: On a sunny or partly sunny day, turn off all the lights and periodically check the natural sunlight.